matomo-org/developer-documentation/docs/master/Piwik/DataTable/Map.md

 ### `getRowsCount()` <a name="getRowsCount"></a>

-Returns the number of DataTable in this DataTable\Map
+Returns the number of DataTables in this DataTable\Map.

 #### Signature